onshape-public/go-client/onshape/docs/AssemblyApi.md

 > BTFeatureApiBase1430 DeleteFeature(ctx, did, wid, eid, fid).Execute()

-Delete a feature by document ID, workspace ID, tab ID, and feature ID.
+Delete a feature from an assembly.

 ### Example